-But there’s not always time for baking.
 Yet I do best (stabilized blood sugar levels and no constipation) when I have a form of RS each day.

-The raw milk I use (coconut milk can be used, too, for a dairy-free version) adds protein, an addition that makes the gelatin more effective and complete— by combining the essential amino acids in milk with the non-essential (but still very much needed) amino acids that gelatin provides.
+The raw milk I use (coconut milk can be used, too, for the dairy-free version) adds protein, an addition that makes the gelatin more effective and complete— by combining the essential amino acids in milk with the non-essential (but still very much needed) amino acids that gelatin provides.

 What else about this cup?
 Carbs!
 My body needs more than just resistant starch.
 From this mug of goodness I get quality carbohydrates.
 I learned, after being on a very low-carb healing diet (GAPS) for 5 years, that my body needs carbs, preferably at every meal.
 Just a bit does the trick.
 But those carbs help protect my adrenals and my thyroid. (source) They help to give me energy and to balance the other nutrition I get in every meal: protein and fat.
 One beautiful tablespoon of Otto’s Cassava Flour blesses my body with that balance.

 And by throwing my complex carbs into my morning steamer/hot chocolate those energy-rich carbs are easy to get, (when homemade baked goods or other complex carbohydrates are scarce).